project-chip/connectedhomeip/docs/testing/ChipDeviceCtrlAPI.md

 def SetTrustedTimeSource(nodeId: int, endpoint: int)
 ```

-Set the trusetd time source nodeId to set during commissioning.
+Set the trusted time source nodeId to set during commissioning.
 This must be a
 node on the commissioner fabric.

 <a id="chip.ChipDeviceCtrl.ChipDeviceController.SetCheckMatchingFabric"></a>